-Moira Décima : Assistant Professor and SIO PIC Curator
+Moira Décima : Associate Professor and SIO PIC Curator

 Moira Décima